rosieRRRRR/The-Epoch-Clock/README.md

 ## How It Works

-The Epoch Clock begins automatically when the defining transaction (such as an inscription or canonical anchor) is confirmed in a block.
-Its `start_timestamp` is set to the **block header timestamp (`nTime`)** of that block.
+The Epoch Clock begins automatically when the defining transaction is confirmed in a block.
+Its start_timestamp is set to the block header timestamp (nTime) of that block.
+This defining transaction could be a canonical anchor, PSBT, contract deployment, or inscription - any on-chain event used to trigger time-based logic.

-No user interaction or activation is required — the chain itself provides the start signal.
+No user interaction or activation is required - the chain itself provides the start signal.

 This `start_timestamp` is a known UTC value, directly accessible via RPC or public block explorers.
 All expiry logic is calculated as: